BaBingoBango/BaBingoBango/README.md

 Hello, I'm Ethan Marshall - nice to meet you! 👋

-Thanks for visiting my page here on GitHub - it's where I've uploaded all the code for my [personal programming projects](https://github.com/BaBingoBango#-projects) and fun facts about myself available nowhere else!
+Thanks for visiting my page here on GitHub - it's where I've uploaded all the code for my [personal programming projects](https://github.com/BaBingoBango#-projects)!
 It's also where you can find my [contact information](https://github.com/BaBingoBango#-contact-information).

 ## 👀 Interests
 In general, I'm interested in computer science, but more specifically interested in the following areas of technology: